 Step 2 – Prepare the clams and mussels:

 Be sure to clean and scrub the clams and mussels before you start to steam them to remove any sand and grit.

 Steam with water, wine, and garlic.
 It’s important to discard any unopened clams or mussels.
 Turn off the heat and leave the steamed shell fish to rest.
 Do not discard the steamed water because you will be using it later and it’s full of flavor!

 Step 3 – Prepare and Sauteeing the fish:

 Pat dry the scallops, prawns, fish pieces, and place them in a shallow bowl.
 Lightly dust the fish with flour and shake off the excess.

 Step 4 – Finishing the Cioppino:

 After the fish is removed from the pan add the white wine to deglaze the pan.
-Be sure to scrape the bottom of the pan to loosen all the golden bits.
+Be sure to scrape the bottom of the pan with a flat spatula to loosen all the golden bits.
 That’s where a lot of the flavor lies so don’t skip this step.

-The final step is to combine everything into the pan, including the sauce, sauteed seafood, clams and mussels with their cooking liquid, and crab meat.
+The final step is to combine everything into the pan, including the sauce, sautéed seafood and any juices, clams and mussels with their cooking liquid, and crab meat.
 Cover and simmer for 5 minutes.